getskua/skua/README.md

 ### Python scripting
 Skua can be imported and used to create Python scripts, which allows for greater flexibility and custom site generation pipelines.
 ### Versioning
-Skua version numbers are in the format MAJOR.MINOR.PATCH.
+Skua uses romantic versioning.

-* MAJOR: A major release will include breaking API changes and old code will need to be ported over to a new version.
+* MAJOR: A conceptually major change with (possible) breaking changes.
-* MINOR: A minor release will be backwards compatible with all code on the same MAJOR version.
-It will release new functionality, but in a backwards compatible manner.
-* PATCH: This is a small release to fix something within the latest MINOR version.
-It does not introduce new functionality.
+* MINOR: A conceptually minor change with (possible) breaking changes
+* PATCH: Guaranteed not to cause any breaking changes.
+Used for minor changes, such as:
+    * Bug fixes in the current version
+    * Updates to algorithms which don't add extra dependencies.